• Skip to main content

 • Serve alongside a Rotisserie chicken for a super simple and easy meal.

 • Store in the fridge for easy sides, snacks and lunches throughout the week.
-Roasted veggies are the PERFECT meal prep recipe!
+Roasted veggies are the perfect meal prep recipe!

 • Toss them with your next salad for an extra punch of nutritious crunch.